top of page

 check the Calendar tab for updates

-1st Tuesdays 5pm - Ukuleles Unite
+1st Tuesdays 5pm - Ukuleles Unite!
+Happy Hour

 2nd Tuesdays 6:30pm - Food for Thought